enrico-dgr/SocialMediaPlatform-NestJS/README.md

 ### 2\.
 Environment Variables

-Create a `.env` file in the root directory of the project based on `.env.example`.
+Create a `.env` file in the root directory of the project based on `.env.staging`.

 ```dotenv
 # Database Configuration (PostgreSQL)